MNoorFawi/lzhw/docs/index.md

 The techniques may seem similar to the [**DEFLATE**](https://en.wikipedia.org/wiki/DEFLATE) algorithm which uses both LZSS, which is a variant of LZ77, and huffman coding, but I am not sure how the huffman coding further compresses the triplets.
 I believe it compresses the triplets altogether not as 3 separate lists as lzhw.
  And also it doesn't use the lempel-ziv-welch for further compression.

+LZHW also uses a **modified version of LZ77**, in which it uses a dictionary, **key-value data structure, to store the already-seen patterns with their locations during the compression process, so that the algorithm instead of blindly going back looking for matching, it knows where exactly to go**.
+This **speeds up the compression process**.

+For example, let's say the algorithm now has found "A", it needs to see in previous sequences where is the longest match.
+It will do so using the dictionary {"A": [1, 4, 5, 8]}.
+So it will go and start looking starting from these locations instead of blindly looking for "A"'s indices.

 DEFLATE Algorithm may be more complicated than lzhw, discussed here, but the latter is designed specifically for **tabular data** types to help in **data science** and **data analysis** projects.

 #### Putting all together with LZHW Class